SM-3 BMD, in from the Sea: EPAA & Aegis Ashore

 The Obama administration bowed to Russian pressure and picked the THAAD system’s AN/TPY-2 radar as the system’s ground accompaniment, to limit the distance they could see into Russian airspace.
-Even so, political support for that land-based deployment is likely to become a flash point again, and there is no guarantee against a 2nd round of Russian pressure.
-Turkey has agreed to host an AN/TPY-2 radar near Diyarbakir in SE Turkey, though they added conditions that the data must not be shared with Israel.
+The Russians simply saw weakness, and kept up the pressure, but couldn’t make any more headway.
+Turkey agreed to host the AN/TPY-2 radar near Diyarbakir in SE Turkey, though they added conditions that the data must not be shared with Israel.

 This will be the only EPAA option until 2015, which is beyond the Obama administration’s current term of office.
-During that interim period, AEGIS BMD system 4.0.1 will be rolled out beyond USS Lake Erie [CG 70], offering some capability improvements on board ship, and laying an open architecture foundation for future upgrades.
+During that interim period, THAAD continues to receive upgrades.
+At sea, AEGIS BMD system 4.x is being rolled out beyond USS Lake Erie [CG 70], offering some capability improvements on board ship, and laying an open architecture foundation for future upgrades.

-Meanwhile, NATO is working on its on Active Layered Theatre Ballistic Missile Defence (ALTBMD) command and control architecture as a parallel effort, and declared an “interim” capability in May 2012 after a successful multinational test.
+In parallel, NATO has fielded an initial version Active Layered Theatre Ballistic Missile Defence (ALTBMD) command and control architecture.
+They declared an “interim” BMD capability in May 2012, after a successful multinational test.

-On the naval front, the Netherlands is upgrading its 4 top-tier air defense frigates with ballistic missile tracking capability, and its ships are compatible with SM-3 missile if they decide to purchase some.
-The Franco-Italian Horizon Class already couples equally advanced radars with BMD-capable Aster-30 naval air defense missiles.
-The Aster-30 has been tested successfully against ballistic missiles, but in its current state it isn’t designed to address threats beyond the SRBM (<1,000 km) class.
-France (11 systems) and Italy (6 systems) have also ordered land-based SAMP/T Aster-30 batteries.
+On the naval front, the Netherlands is upgrading its 4 top-tier air defense frigates with ballistic missile tracking capability, and its ships are compatible with SM-3 missiles if they decide to purchase some.
+Elsewhere, Aster-30s are already found on advanced air defense destroyers: the Franco-Italian Horizon Class, and Britain's Type 45 Daring Class.
+The naval system hasn't been tested against ballistic missiles yet, but the systems could all be upgraded to do so.

 EPAA Phase 2, 2015-2018